 Department of Women and Gender Studies

-Office of Campus Recreation (changed from Office of Recreational Services, effective July 1, 2012)
+Office of Campus Recreation (formerly Office of Recreational Services)

 Office of College Communications

 Office of Marketing Communications (use plural)

 Office of Residential Life/Learning Communities

 Office of Student Accounts and Accounting (formerly Bursar’s Office)